Origins: Nailah Blackman Walks in the Footsteps of Lord Shorty

 Let us spread awareness of the culture of the Caribbean diaspora.

 We do this to promote Caribbean culture, musicians, and music producers.
 We are able to honor and promote the rich sounds and stories of the Caribbean thanks to your support.
 Together, we can ensure that this rich cultural legacy reaches a wider audience and fosters creativity and connections.
-While it is important to always purchase music, you should avoid sharing promotional music, as doing so denies songwriters, producers, and artists essential revenue.
+While it is important to always purchase music, you should avoid sharing promotional music because doing so denies essential revenue to songwriters, producers, and artists.
 You can find all of our posts online on social media platforms like Facebook, YouTube, Instagram, Spotify, and SoundCloud.
 We recommend that you explore your favorite content on FeedSpot/RSS Feed, Threads, Bluesky, and Twitter/X, including email subscriptions.
 Thank you in advance.

 Production Notes/Music Credits:

-Song Title: Mother Earth
+Song Title: Origins

 Origin: Trinidad, Republic of Trinidad & Tobago

 ?Listen.
 Share.
 Amplify.
 Our artists embody culture not only during Carnival but also on a daily basis.
-Sokah2Soca—Where Rhythm Lives and Calypso, Steelband Music, and Soca Thrive!
+Sokah2Soca—Where Rhythm Lives and Calypso, Steelband Music, and Soca are thriving!

 We present the music here for your listening pleasure and promotional purposes only, adhering to the "Fair Use" Musical Content Copyright Disclaimer under Section 107 of the Copyright Act 1976.
 Sokah2Soca/Soca Music Blog © 1990 by Santiwah is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/.